Add a Site Widget Extension in the CLI

 • Element folder: The name of the folder in the project repo that contains the custom element code that the site widget is built on.
 Only you will see this.

-• Element name: The name of the element that appears in the element.json configuration file, and in the Dev Center.
+• Element name: The name of the element that appears in the element.json configuration file.
 Only you will see this.

 Upon completion, the extension files will be created in your project directory with the following structure: